 School Districts Have a Duty to Communicate

-School districts have a duty to educate and inform residents, which, in turn, fosters public awareness, understanding, and support for the district and its strategic initiatives — as well as for its students and employees.
-Informing residents also improves and safeguards the district’s reputation as being worthy of public investment, builds internal morale, and creates an atmosphere conducive to education and enlightenment.
+Schools have a duty to educate and inform residents, which, in turn, fosters public awareness, understanding, and support for the administration and its strategic initiatives — as well as for its students and employees.
+Informing residents and important publics also improves and safeguards the school’s reputation as being worthy of public investment, builds internal morale, and creates an atmosphere conducive to education and enlightenment.

-Communication and transparency – the bedrock of public relations — are integral to a school district’s fiduciary responsibility and its obligation to be a steward of community resources.
+Communication and transparency – the bedrock of public relations — are integral to a school’s fiduciary responsibility and its obligation to be a steward of valuable resources.
 In fact, boards are oftentimes criticized not for taking or failing to take an action, but for failure to communicate with the public.
-School districts that invest in public relations are essentially devoting resources towards the public good.
+Schools that invest in public relations are essentially devoting resources towards the public good.

-Public relations helps school districts – and other organizations — and those it serves reach decisions and function more effectively by contributing to mutual understanding among groups and institutions.
+Public relations helps schools – and other organizations — and those it serves, reach decisions and function more effectively by contributing to mutual understanding among groups and institutions.
 It serves to bring private and public policies into harmony.
-Public relations firms aid districts in terms of anticipating, analyzing and interpreting public opinion, attitudes and issues; they provide counsel to administrators and boards of education with regard to policy decisions; and they develop and implement communication programs — including Web-based and social media – that help educate, inform, and build a bridge connecting the district with those it serves.
+Public relations firms aid districts in terms of anticipating, analyzing and interpreting public opinion, attitudes and issues.
+They provide counsel to administrators and boards of education with regard to policy decisions; and they develop and implement communication programs — including Web-based and social media – that help educate, inform, and build a bridge connecting the district with those it serves.
 Skilled public relations professionals who adhere to the PRSA Code of Ethics are committed to protecting and advancing the free flow of accurate, truthful information, and fostering informed decision making through open communication.

 Here are some studies that can help administrators and boards of education: